Undergraduate Tutorial Program

 College Reading and Learning Association

 The Undergraduate Tutorial Program has earned Level III certification by the College Reading and Learning Association (CRLA) for its tutor training program.
-This certification enables the Undergraduate Tutorial Program to certify tutors on Regular, Advanced, or Master tutor levels based on training and experience.
+This certification enables the UTP to certify tutors on Regular, Advanced, or Master tutor levels based on training and experience.

 Since March 1989, over 1000 college and university tutorial programs in the United States and Canada have received tutor training certification through CRLA's International Tutor Training Program Certification (ITTPC).